Chen-Abudi/spring_codejam_22/README.md

 ## Landing page for Our Character: Andrew Yin

 This page describes Andy and highlights his interests and work.
 It includes a short bio for andy, a porfolio of this project, and a contact form to reach out.
 One of Andy's projects is a landing page for his favorite Band, The Beatles.
 It features a short bio for the band, and includes some of their most pupular songs.
-When you'll click on the Beatles card, you'll reach to the second landing page.

 ### Technologies and Languages: